Skip to content

 How slash commands work

-The commands used in this module are not built into Claude Code.
+The commands used in this module are not built into any specific tool.
 They're Markdown files in .claude/commands/:

 calculus-helper/.claude/commands/